Asia4046/biodiv_cs_proj/README.md

 ## Setup
 This readme assumes that mysql has already been installed in your system and the root user with password has been initalized.

-Initialize connection to the database:
+### Initialize connection to the database:

+- In main.py:
 ```python
     dataBase = mysql.connector.connect(
     host = "localhost",